 Typical dosing is 300-450 mg nightly.
 Some women benefit from increasing the dose 5-7 days leading up to their period, depending on the severity of menstrual cramps.

 Smoking is associated with an increase in menstrual cramps and in addition to that, it's inflammatory.
 Inflammation can lead to further disruption of hormones.
 Also, I think we all know it just isn’t good for your health.

 In a small study, ginger was found to be as effective as ibuprofen in relieving menstrual cramps.
 Research suggests that 1,000 mg is the minimum dose to get relief during menstruation.

 Ginger is an anti-inflammatory herb that can be incorporated into your diet.
 You can cook it in a stir-fry or soup, and you can brew yourself a cup of tea daily.
 If you're having severely painful periods, you’ll probably want to opt for ginger in capsule form.

 In my clinical experience, I find that many women who have dairy sensitivities also struggle with menstrual cramps.
 Part of this is likely due to the fact that eating foods you are sensitive to (immune system is responding) can increase inflammation.

 Inflammation can lead to further imbalance in your hormones, including estrogen dominance.

-When estrogen goes high it creates a condition known as estrogen dominance, which can also contribute to painful menstrual cramps and other period problems.
+When estrogen goes high it creates a condition known as estrogen dominance, which can also contribute to prostaglandins pain and other period problems.

 I recommend charting your symptoms and then removing dairy for at least 30 days.
 Then, try reintroducing and seeing how it affects your menstrual cycle.
 This will allow you to understand your relationship with dairy and how it's affecting your body.